GoPlausible/falcon-signatures-js/falcon-algo-sdk/README.md

 2. **Account Creation**: Generates LogicSig accounts with embedded Falcon public keys
 3. **Transaction Signing**: Signs transactions with Falcon signatures passed as LogicSig arguments
 4. **On-Chain Verification**: Algorand nodes verify Falcon signatures using the embedded TEAL program
+5. **Address Safety**: TEAL compilation iterates a counter (0–255) to pick a LogicSig address that is off the ed25519 curve (avoids ECDSA ownership collisions); the chosen counter is stored in `logicSig.counter`.
+6. **TxID Binding**: LogicSig args are a Falcon signature over the transaction ID, binding the LogicSig proof to the specific transaction.

 ### Architecture